VascoSch92/data_structure/README.md

 ---

-A collection of data structure for Python
+A collection of data structure for Python.

 ## Overview
 - [Linked List Type](#linked-list-type)